solmateus/kakrulers/README.md

-# Kak Crosshairs
+# Kak Rulers

-Highlight Current Line/Column in Kakoune

-### Commands added by this plugin:
+Options to highlight current line, current row, or the row of max characters per line before wrapping.
+A fork of @insipx's kak-crosshairs.

+### Commands:
-- `crosshairs` - Toggle the highlighting of the current line and column
+- `rulers` -> Toggle the highlighting of all of the rulers on and off.
-- `cursorline` - Toggle the highlighting of only the current line
+- `ruler_line` -> Toggle the highlighting of the current line.
-- `cursorcolumn` - Toggle the highlighting of only the current column
+- `ruler_column` ->  Toggle the highlighting of the current column.

-Thank You to @alexherbo2 for creating the column highlighter
+- `ruler_wrapcolumn` -> Toggle the highlighting of the wrap column.

+Special thanks for @insipx.

+Sol, d:^).